GoogleCloudPlatform/terraform-example-foundation-app/5-infrastructure/README.md

 ### Setup to run via Cloud Build
 1. Change directory to outside `terraform-example-foundation-app` using `cd ..`, to confirm you run `ls` and you should see `terraform-example-foundation-app` listed
 1. Clone repo `gcloud source repos clone boa-infra --project=prj-bu1-s-infra-pipeline-<random>`. (this is from the terraform output from the previous section, run `terraform output cloudbuild_project_id` in the `4-projects/business_unit_1/shared` folder)
-1. Navigate into the repo `cd boa-infra`.
-1. Change freshly cloned repo and change to non master branch `git checkout -b plan`.
+1. Change into freshly cloned repo `cd boa-infra` and change to non master branch `git checkout -b plan`.
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation-app/5-infrastructure/ .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation-app/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation-app/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).